North Fork Double Mountain Fork Brazos River: Proposed Post Reservoir

 The City of Lubbock has proposed the construction of a major reservoir that would impound waters of the North Fork northeast of Post, creating a reservoir roughly 60% of the size of Lake Alan Henry, another city reservoir that impounds waters of the Double Mountain Fork.
 The proposed Post Reservoir is a key feature in the 2012 State Water Plan for the Llano Estacado Regional Water Planning Area, which encompasses 21 counties on the high plains of the Llano Estacado.
 The construction of this controversial reservoir would likely lead to the extinction of two rare species of prairie fish - the smalleye shiner and the sharpnose shiner.
+The Groundwater Management Plan 2024-2029, submitted by the Garza County Underground Water Conservation District in December of 2024, still lists the Post Reservoir as “proposed.”